casper-network/docs-archive/implementation/serialization-standard.rst

 ~~~~~~~~~~~~~~~

 This key type is used specifically for storing information related to deploys in the global state.
-Information for the a given deploy is stored under this key only.
+Information for a given deploy is stored under this key only.
 The 32-byte identifier which represents this key is derived from the
 ``blake2b256`` hash of the deploy itself.